Torbraw/react-permissions-implementation/README.md

 # react-permissions-implementation

 This repository showcase how we can implement a permissions based system in a SPA react application.
-It is bootstraped with the react-ts vite template, so it's only client side code.
+It is bootstraped with the react-ts vite template, so it is only client side.
 It could maybe work with SSR, but I haven't tried it.

 If you find something that could be improved, you're more than welcome to open an issue or a PR.
 I'm by no means an expert, just wanted to share my implementation.